Jamie Ward: International career

 Born in Birmingham in the West Midlands, Ward qualifies for Northern Ireland through his grandfather.
 He made two appearances for the Northern Ireland under-18 team and a further seven for the under-21 team.
 After a promising start to his career at Sheffield United, Ward was called into the senior team in March 2009 ahead of two World Cup qualifiers against Poland and Slovenia.
 Ward was an unused substitute for the two games in which Northern Ireland won back-to-back games and possibly enhanced their chance of reaching the World Cup in South Africa.

 Ward won his first full cap for Northern Ireland in a Euro 2012 qualifier against the Faroe Islands on 10 August 2011, with his first start coming in a 2–0 defeat away to Russia in their first 2014 FIFA World Cup qualifier.
 On 6 September 2013, Ward scored his first goal in a 2–4 home defeat against Portugal.
 On 28 May 2016, Jamie Ward was named in Michael O'Neill's squad for Euro 2016.

+Coaching career

+On 29 July 2026, Ward was appointed manager of UAE Third Division League club Phoenix United following the club's admission to the division.